MotusWTS/motus/inst/doc/upstream_api.md

       - error: "authentication failed"

-Note: the token returned by this API must be included in all other API calls.
+Note: the token returned by this API must be included in all other API calls as a parameter called `authToken`.
 This is not shown in the prototypes below.

 ### get batches by tag project ###